 For 10 months, I led a team of designers (Anna Gusman, Hee Seo Chun, Youjin Nam, Lukas Hermann, and Marisa Lu) to translate the theme into promotional and in-show videos.
 You can see the full show here.

-In addition to the runway graphics, the team and I crafted 6 short videos that established the Ferox brand as well as a narrative arc.
+In addition to the runway graphics, the team and I crafted 6 short videos that established the Ferox theme as well as a narrative arc.
 They enhanced the brand and helped draw the audience further into the world we had created.
 I directed Marisa and Anna to develop visuals in Processing and Unity and Hee Seo and Juliana to make assets in Cinema4D.
-I directed Lukas in creating generative runway graphics.

 Next up was establishing the brand in the public eye.
 CMU student Alexander Panos composed the music, which we translated into abstract visuals.
 These visuals follow the Ferox story arc - introduction to the Federation-controlled galaxy, the submission of the humans, hints of rebellion, a wistful look into what it means to be human, a rebellion, and then a final showdown.